ipld/go-ipld/README.md

 ## Packages

+> This table is generated using the module [`package-table`](https://github.com/ipfs-shipyard/package-table) with `package-table --data=package-list.json`.

 Listing of dependencies from the IPLD ecosystem.

-> This table is generated using the module `package-table` with `package-table --data=package-list.json`.

 | Name | CI | Coverage |
 | ---------|---------|--------- |